ashishb/adb-enhanced/README.md

 A new build can be released using [`release/release.py`](https://github.com/ashishb/adb-enhanced/blob/master/release/release.py) script.
 A test release can be made using `release.py test release` and a production release using `release.py production release`

+## Updating docs for ReadTheDocs

+`pandoc --from=markdown --to=rst --output=docs/README.rst README.md && cd docs && make html`
+You will have to do `brew install pandoc` if you are missing pandoc.

-Note: The inspiration for this project came from [android-scripts](https://github.com/dhelleberg/android-scripts).
+Note: The inspiration of this project came from [android-scripts](https://github.com/dhelleberg/android-scripts).